-The warmer weather (if we get it!) means there's even more to do in the garden and reap the benefits of the sowing and planting done earlier in the year.
+The warmer weather (if it lasts!) means there's even more to do in the garden and reap the benefits of the sowing and planting done earlier in the year.
 Here botanist Pippa Greenwood shares her top tips for gardening during the summer months.

 Water features and ponds

 - If the weather has been hot where you are, it’s worth checking water levels in ponds and water features as evaporation can have a serious impact.
 By keeping them topped up you’ll not only have a better looking garden and keep pond plants happier, but you will also be making it easier for garden wildlife to get a much-needed drink or place to bathe!

 - In sunnier parts of the garden, ponds and water features may well be starting to develop problems with algae.
 As masses of algae build up in the water it not only looks awful and isn’t great for the pond, but may even restrict movement of pond wildlife.
 Try to pull out as much of the blanket weed (the tangley, thread-like stuff) as you can, then leave it partly in the water and partly outside on the edge for a day or two so that any pond critters can get back into the water.

 - If your pond has developed a ‘pea soup’ look then this is a different sort of algal problem and not one you can simply scoop up and remove.
 Don’t be tempted to drain the pond and re-fill it as this often makes the problem worse.
 It’s far better to increase the number of oxygenating plants and add some surface-floating plants to shade the water somewhat.
 In addition, consider using barley straw to kill off these algal blooms.
 You can buy straw pads for this or make a DIY version by cramming barley straw into an old pair of tights and submerging this at the bottom of the pond.